 “Her work has been critical and influential in the field of chaplaincy, and the transformative effects of her service will reach across the nation for decades to come.”– Dr. Mark Young, President, Denver Seminary

-Purpose: The purpose of the Clinical Pastoral Education Endowed Fund is to honor the impact that Rev. Dr. Jan McCormack has had on Denver Seminary by investing in the CPE Program and subsequent longevity of the program at Denver Seminary.
+Purpose: The purpose of the Chaplaincy CPE Endowed Fund is to honor the impact that Rev. Dr. Jan McCormack has had on Denver Seminary by investing in the CPE Program and subsequent longevity of the program at Denver Seminary.
 This fund will provide a repository of resources to facilitate the advancement of the CPE program, specifically for items including but not limited to:

 - Accreditation/reaccreditation and certification expenses associated with the CPE program

 - Ensuring that CPE continues under the accreditation of ACPE and utilizes their certified educators

 - CPE related conference expenses for Seminary CPE faculty and students